 Bankruptcy and Divorce

 A little planning ahead and knowledgeable legal representation can save you time and money in the long run.
+While we are not offering bankruptcy attorney services, we are reasonably knowledgeable about the process and how it can affect your divorce process.
 Choosing to file for bankruptcy before or after your divorce is dependent upon where you live, how much property you own, the amount of debt you have, and which type of bankruptcy you plan to file.
 Bankruptcy fees are the same amount whether you file individually or jointly, so filing jointly before the divorce can save you money in court fees.
 Additionally, attorney fees will be lower if you file jointly.
 Filing for bankruptcy before the divorce can prevent battles over property and issues surrounding debt, which will lower your divorce costs.
 A concern is that bankruptcy may delay your divorce proceedings.
 Moreover, filing jointly may reveal your combined income is too high to qualify for Chapter 7.

 Bankruptcy and divorce can get complicated, and not all lawyers can assist you.
 In the state of Florida, divorce is regulated by family law.
 An experienced Orlando family lawyer, skilled in the area of divorce, can help you navigate around the complexities of divorce and bankruptcy.